Ash

 Accommodating File Types

 There’s a level of tolerable file types that any platform has to support.
-This is purely self implicated work to make your user feel comfortable.
+This is purely self implicated work to make your users feel comfortable.
 As a video platform we need to accomodate way more than just videos.

 Custom-built for Power users